 Kids respond to colors, patterns, and designs.
 Let them choose a few patterns they like — they’ll be more likely to wear it if THEY chose it themselves (but more on that in a bit!).

 If you opt for a traditional mask, REALLY put thought to how it secures.
 Members of our team with young kids had pretty bad results with masks with ties (they slip down your kid’s head, they’re too tight, too loose…basically they’re drove our kids [and us!] crazy!).

 2. Plan for and promise a LOT of breaks.

 Once you’re in the parks, get ready to take a LOT of breaks.
-Like the URest Areas in Universal Orlando, Disney has proposed “relaxation zones” in the parks where you and your toddler can remove your face masks and take a breather.
+Like the URest Areas in Universal Orlando, Disney currently has “relaxation zones” in the parks where you and your toddler can remove your face masks and take a breather.

 Promise your kid that you’ll take breaks whenever they need one and plan to take a LOT of breaks in the day.
 In fact, you might even take more than you had originally planned.

 If those masks get irritating or your child isn’t used to them (especially the younger kiddos), you’re going to need to know where the nearest relaxation zone is FAST.

 Remember that meals can be an option for a break, too!
 Guests can remove masks while seated at a dining table so factor that in when planning your theme park day.
 Order up some chicken nuggs and let your kiddo take a much-needed break at a quick-service spot or book a dining reservation (once they become available again) to let your tyke relax mask free over a long meal.